uol-mediaprocessing-201920/group-projects-secret-whiteboard/secret_whiteboard.md

     return Frame(io.imread(path))
 ```

-All frames are stored in an array called `frames`.
+All frames are then stored in a global array called `frames`.

 ```python=
 paths = [